dbt-labs/docs.getdbt.com/website/docs/community/spotlight/alison-stanton.md

 Emphasize rigor with defensive coding and comprehensive testing practices.

-Improve the onboarding and up-skilling of dbt engineers through feedback and edits on <a href="https://docs.getdbt.com/" rel="noopener noreferrer" target="_blank">docs.getdbt.com</a>.
+Improve the onboarding and up-skilling of dbt engineers through feedback and edits on <a href="/">docs.getdbt.com</a>.

 Contribute to the maintenance of a collaborative and helpful dbt community as the number of dbt practitioners reaches various growth stages and tipping points.